This website is best viewed in a browser that supports web standards.

 Skip to content or, if you would rather, Skip to navigation.

 The heart of the Department of Agricultural Sciences, the Valk Center is the site of most classroom instruction.
-It also boasts a Classroom of the Future for students with notebook computers.
 The Agriculture Resource Center offers up-to-the-minute commodities information and computer work stations.

 The complex houses classrooms, a research laboratory and a preparatory room for Horticulture students.
 A growth chamber can simulate any type of growing environment on earth.
 Seven greenhouses feature state-of-the-art technology and are heated with circulating water.
 They are also equipped with a warning system if the temperature drops drastically.